 - Knead for two minutes on a floured surface.
 Dough should be firm and soft.

 - Place dough in a bowl and cover with a damp cloth or plastic wrap for 20 minutes.
-After the dough has rested, break off eight sections, roll them into balls in your hands, place on a plate (make sure they aren’t touching) and then cover balls with damp cloth or plastic wrap for 10 minutes.
-(It’s very important to let the dough rest, otherwise it will be like elastic and won’t roll out to a proper thickness and shape.)
+After the dough has rested, break off eight sections, roll them into balls in your hands, place on a plate (make sure they are not touching) and then cover balls with damp cloth or plastic wrap for 10 minutes.
+(It is very important to let the dough rest, otherwise it will be like elastic and will not roll out to a proper thickness and shape.)

-- After dough has rested, one at a time place a dough ball on a floured surface, pat it out into a four-inch circle, and then roll with a rolling pin from the center until it’s thin and about eight inches in diameter.
-(If you roll out pie crusts you’ll have no problem with this.)
-Don’t over work the dough, or it’ll be stiff.
+- After dough has rested, one at a time place a dough ball on a floured surface, pat it out into a four-inch circle, and then roll with a rolling pin from the center until it is thin and about eight inches in diameter.
+(If you roll out pie crusts you will have no problem with this.)
+Do not over work the dough, or it will be stiff.
 Keep rolled-out tortillas covered until ready to cook.

 - In a dry iron skillet heated on high, cook the tortilla about thirty seconds on each side.
-It should start to puff a bit when it’s done.
+It should start to puff a bit when it is done.

 - Keep cooked tortillas covered wrapped in a napkin until ready to eat.